 Sexual intimacy is considered by many to be a critical aspect of a healthy romantic relationship.
 Amid a social focus on sexuality that sometimes seems to border on the obsessive, sexual concerns and dysfunctions are common in both general and clinical populations.
 Indeed, love-making embodies the most intimate and vulnerable experiences of our client’s lives.
 However, discussing and treating these issues in the therapy room can be challenging for therapists.
 Most therapists have not had the benefit of training in the fascinating and complex nature of human sexuality to feel confident addressing these topics.

-on sex therapy for the general therapist.
+In this talk we will review the common sexual concerns and dysfunctions of heterosexual couples, and arm general therapists with treatment options for men, women, and couples.
+This talk stands alone but is Part Two of a two-part series on sex therapy for the general therapist.
 It is recommended that this lecture on treatment be completed as the second in that series, thus enabling the therapist to place treatment issues in a more general sexual context.